 A professional yachtsman and boat builder, Peter is cruising on his own custom designed and built 15.5 m (52′) aluminium sloop Kiwi Roa.
 He has spent forty years engaged in professional sailing, yacht deliveries, and boat building all over the world, including 10 years of running his own yard in Colchester, England – where Kiwi Roa was built.

 More insight to Peter can be found online at PeterSmith.net.nz, with a fuller biography published in the form of the “About Peter” page.
 Further discussion about Peter’s anchor philosophy and design can be discovered both here at the “Anchors and Anchoring” section, and at the Rocna Anchors Knowledge Base, which contains a wide range of information and articles on anchoring topics.
-More information about the Rocna anchor is available at the Rocna Anchors website.
+More information about the Rocna and Vulcan anchors is available at the Rocna Anchors website.